hacks-guide/Guide_3DS/docs/installing-boot9strap-(ntrboot).md

 1. When prompted, input the key combo given on the top screen to install boot9strap
     + If a step on the lower screen has red-colored text, and you are not prompted to input a key combo, [follow this troubleshooting guide](troubleshooting-ntrboot#sighaxed-firm-was-not-installed-check-lower-screen-for-more-info)
-    + If the top screen is blank **and** you see "Crypto Status - all checks passed" on the bottom screen, or if both screens are blank, you will have to enter the key combo blindly.
+    + If the top screen is blank **and** you see "Crypto Status - all checks passed" on the bottom screen, you will have to enter the key combo blindly.
 Press the following buttons on your console in this order:
         + D-Pad Left, D-Pad Down, D-Pad Right, D-Pad Up, A
-        + If both screens are blank and entering the key combo does not do anything, ask for help at [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp)
 1. Once it is complete (all seven steps on the bottom screen are green), force your console to power off by holding down the power button
     + Your console will only boot to the SafeB9SInstaller screen until the next section is completed